 A short summary of most relevant ethical points to be taken into full account by Authors when they submit an original research paper to this journal is given below.

-Submission of a manuscript to the journal is contingent upon the statement by all the authors that: i) the reported work has not received prior publication and that no portion of this or any other closely related work is under consideration for publication elsewhere in any medium, including electronic journals, computer databases, and publicly accessible preprint websites; ii) its publication is approved by all authors and by the responsible authorities where the work has been carried out, and iii) if accepted will not be published elsewhere in any form without the written consent of the copyright holder.
+Submission of a manuscript to the journal is contingent upon the statement by all the authors in the Cover Letter that: i) the reported work is original and has not received prior publication and that no portion of this or any other closely related work is under consideration for publication elsewhere in any medium, including electronic journals, computer databases, and publicly accessible preprint websites; ii) its publication is approved by all authors and by the responsible authorities where the work has been carried out, and iii) if accepted will not be published elsewhere in any form without the written consent of the copyright holder.